OpenMacroBoard/StreamDeckSharp/doc/DeviceDetails.md

 - https://imgur.com/gallery/XyKiL

 ### Hardware
-Accoring to description of the German tear down video:
+According to description of the German tear down video:

 |                           |                                     |
 | ------------------------- | ----------------------------------- |